Motion Graphics or Animation: What’s the Difference?

 Animation is the term for any technique that makes static images move.
 That technique can be hand-sketched 2D drawings like in a Disney classic film, stop-motion characters like in the claymation classic Wallace and Grommit films, or the 3D CGI, you experience in video games or blockbuster superhero movies.

-Motion graphics fits under that animation umbrella, along with several other techniques.
+Motion graphics fit under that animation umbrella, along with the other above-mentioned techniques.

 What exactly are motion graphics?